RunguoWu/UK_CVD_model/README.md

 ### 0/1 binary variables
 male: 1 = male; 0 = female

-race_afro, race_sa and race_otherna: equaling 1 indicates African, South Asain and other ethnicities, respectively.
+race_afro, race_sa and race_otherna: African, South Asain and other ethnicities, respectively.
 Otherwise White ethnicity

 unhealthy_diet: 1 = unhealthy diet; 0 = healthy diet.
 Please refer to our published paper for more details

-h_mi_raw_only, cvd_only, h_pad_raw_only, othchd_only and number_events2: equaling 1 indicates history of myocardial infarction (MI), history of cerebral vascular disease (stroke), history of peripheral artery disease (PAD), history of other coronary heart diseases, history of more than one of these diseases, respectively; In primary prevention population, all equal 0; in secondary prevention population, one of them equals to 1
+h_mi_raw_only, cvd_only, h_pad_raw_only, othchd_only and number_events2: History of myocardial infarction (MI), history of cerebral vascular disease (stroke), history of peripheral artery disease (PAD), history of other coronary heart diseases, history of more than one of these diseases, respectively; In primary prevention population, all equal 0; in secondary prevention population, one of them equals to 1

 dmT1: history of Type 1 diabetes

-underweight, overweight, obese, obese2 and obese3: equaling 1 indicates BMI(kg/m2) < 18.5, 25-30, 30-35, 35-40 and 40+, respectively.
+underweight, overweight, obese, obese2 and obese3: BMI(kg/m2) < 18.5, 25-30, 30-35, 35-40 and 40+, respectively.
 Otherwise BMI 18.5-25

 Txhypen: history of treated hypertension

-smk_ex; smk_cur: equaling 1 indicates ex-smoker and current smoker, respectively.
+smk_ex; smk_cur: ex-smoker and current smoker, respectively.
 Otherwise non-smoker

-town1, town2, town4 and town5: equaling 1 indicates the corresponding socioeconomic deprivation quintile. town1=1 means the least deprived.
+town1, town2, town4 and town5: indicate the corresponding socioeconomic deprivation quintile. town1=1 means the least deprived.

-severe_mental_illness: equaling 1 indicates the history of sever mental illness
+severe_mental_illness: the history of severe mental illness

-pa_low, pa_high and pa_mis: equaling 1 indicates the corresponding level of physical activity; pa_mis = 1 means missing value for physical activity level.
+pa_low, pa_high and pa_mis: indicates the corresponding level of physical activity; pa_mis = 1 means missing value for physical activity level.

 ### Continuous variables
 lnbcreann: logarithm of creatinine (umol/L)